milko/OntologyWrapper/Library/Documentation/files/OntologyWrapper/connection/MemcachedCache.php.txt

 	/**
 	 * Open connection
 	 *
-	 * This method will instantiate the {@link Memcached} object with the provided DSN as
+	 * This method will instantiate the {@link Memcached} object with the provided DSN and
 	 * the persistent ID, add servers, if necessary, and return the connection resource.
 	 *
 	 * This method expects the caller to have checked whether the connection is already